xuzhanyouiowa/PML_JHU/README.md

 # PML_JHU
-this is for the course "Practical Machine Learning" provided by Johns and Hopkins University
+This is for the course "Practical Machine Learning (PML)" provided by Johns and Hopkins University.

+I will use this file to show what I will do for my assignment for PML.
+Please give me your feedback.

+Best,

+Zhanyou Xu